sphinx-contrib/sphinx-lint/tests/fixtures/xfail/excessive-indentation.rst

 Numbered lists that start with letters (a. b. c. ...) and roman numerals (I. II.
 III. ...) are only supported by Sphinx 7+ so we just ignore them

-This is a known false positive:

-   >>> import sys
-   >>> sys.stdout.writelines(result)
-       1. Beautiful is better than ugly.
-   -   2. Explicit is better than implicit.
-   -   3. Simple is better than complex.
-   +   3. Simple is better than complex.
-   ?     ++